spiceai/cookbook/search_github_files/README.md

 }"
 ```

-The response should contain one or more matched documents from `spiceai.files`.
+This request should return a JSON response from the child runtime.